 TOTAL TIME: 2 hours (Preparation completes in: 30 minutes + Cooking finishes in: 1 hour and 30 minutes)

-Taking its name from a classic French paste, Soupe Au Pistou is a popular soup akin to Italian Minestrone.
+Taking its name from a classic French paste, Soupe Au Pistou is a popular summer soup akin to Italian Minestrone.

 This Provencal soup is brimming with vegetables, white beans, carrots, and noodles, topped with a substantial quantity of Pistou – a blend of basil, garlic, and extra virgin olive oil.